prioritizr/prioritizr/docs/reference/approaches.md

-An approach can be added to a multi-objective conservation planning problem to specify the multi-objective optimization algorithm for generating solutions (Jaimes *et al.* 2009).
+An approach can be added to a multi-objective conservation planning problem to specify the multi-objective optimization algorithm for generating solutions (López Jaimes *et al.* 2009).

 ## Details

-Multi-objective optimization approaches can be used to identify solutions that achieve multiple criteria (Jaimes *et al.* 2009).
+Multi-objective optimization approaches can be used to identify solutions that achieve multiple criteria (López Jaimes *et al.* 2009).
 For example, these approaches can help inform multi-use planning, where land use decisions must conserve biodiversity, meet food demands, and provide adequate housing supply (Neubert *et al.* 2025).
 These approaches can also be used to accommodate trade-offs between competing conservation objectives, such as representing multiple different conservation features (Deléglise *et al.* 2024) or minimizing multiple different cost datasets (Schuster *et al.* 2023).
 The following functions can be used to add an approach for multi-objective optimization to a multi-objective conservation planning [`multi_problem()`](https://prioritizr.net/reference/multi_problem.md).

 - [`add_hier_approach()`](https://prioritizr.net/reference/add_hier_approach.md):